-Ripple is a real-time gross settlement system (RTGS), currency exchange and remittance network by Ripple.
-Also called the Ripple Transaction Protocol (RTXP) or Ripple protocol, it is built upon a distributed open source Internet protocol, consensus ledger and native cryptocurrency called XRP (ripples).
-Released in 2012, Ripple purports to enable “secure, instant and nearly free global financial transactions of any size with no chargebacks.”
-It supports tokens representing fiat currency, cryptocurrency, commodities or other units of value such as frequent flier miles or mobile minutes.
+Ripple is a real-time gross settlement system (RTGS), currency exchange, and remittance network by Ripple.
+Also called the Ripple Transaction Protocol (RTXP) or Ripple protocol, it is built upon a distributed open source Internet protocol, consensus ledger, and native cryptocurrency called XRP (ripples).
+Released in 2012, Ripple purports to enable “secure, instant, and nearly free global financial transactions of any size with no chargebacks.”
+It supports tokens representing fiat currency, cryptocurrency, commodities, or other units of value such as frequent flier miles or mobile minutes.

-In addition to fiat currencies and commodities, ripple has been proposed as a way to represent points systems between different networks; this would greatly simplify transactions by using one token instead of dealing with numerous loyalty programs.
+In addition to fiat currencies and commodities, ripple has been proposed as a way to represent point systems between different networks; this would greatly simplify transactions by using one token instead of dealing with numerous loyalty programs.
 As of September 2018, there were 100 billion XRP created with about 38 billion in circulation; this is set to increase as more are added each month at the current inflation rate.

 While XRP cannot be mined like Bitcoin and other cryptocurrencies, anyone holding XRP can act as a validator and earn transaction fees while helping to maintain the network’s integrity.
 There are currently over 50 exchanges trading XRP and various wallet options available; it can also be bought directly with fiat currencies like USD through some exchanges.

 Overall, Ripple has shown promise as a way to streamline cross-border payments and offer fast, cheap transactions; however, its centralized nature may prevent it from becoming truly mass adopted as a cryptocurrency.
 Only time will tell if ripple reaches the heights that some investors are predicting.